microsoft/Tools-for-Health-Data-Anonymization/README.md

 ## Features

-* Support anonymization of FHIR R4 data and STU 3 data in json as well as ndjson format
+* Support anonymization of FHIR R4 and STU 3 data in json as well as ndjson format
 * Configuration of the data elements that need to be de-identified
 * Configuration of the de-identification method for each data element (keeping, redacting, encrypting, Date-shifting, or Crypto-hashing)
 * Ability to create Azure Data Factory to support de-identification of the data flows